rcalfredson/turkey/README.md

 ## Configuring Amazon Turk to use turkey

 Copy the contents of `Mturk.html` into the source code section when you create a custom HIT in the Amazon Turk Requester.
 After the HIT is created, simply **Publish Batch** with a CSV file of both image URIs and annotation modes that you provide.
+Optionally, you can also import previous annotations by putting the correctly formatted json string into column "annotations".
+Please note that the `annotations` column is meant to be JSON string, but to get around CSV formatting, we use `;` instead of `,` and single quote `'` instead of double quote `"`.
+This can be programmtically processed to be normal JSON in pre/post-processing.
 A sample CSV file may look like:

 ```
 img_url,annotation_mode,classes,annotations